getify/You-Dont-Know-JS/scope-closures/ch4.md

 Recall the discussion of shadowing (and global unshadowing) from Chapter 3, where one variable declaration can override and prevent access to a declaration of the same name from an outer scope.

-An unusual consequence of the difference between a global variable and a global property of the same name is that, within just the global scope, a global object property can be shadowed by a global variable:
+An unusual consequence of the difference between a global variable and a global property of the same name is that, within only the global scope, a global object property can be shadowed by a global variable:

 ```js
 window.something = 42;